Who do I call to apply for a grant for undergraduate or graduate research training?

 What should I do if it seems late and I still haven't received an award?

 First check the earliest date of award immediately above according to the receipt date for which you submitted your grant.
-If the earliest date of award has passed, contact the person whose name appears in the upper left-hand corner of the summary statement from your grant review.
+If the earliest date of award has past, contact the person whose name appears in the upper left-hand corner of the summary statement from your grant review.
 This person is your Program Official.
-Your Program Official can let you know if final funding decisions have been made, since timing varies a little from year to year.
+Your Program Official can let you know if final funding decisions have been made, since this varies a little from year to year.
 If the institute was unable to fund your grant this time, you may want to ask your Program Official about submitting a revised application.
 If your timetable or other considerations do not allow you to revise and resubmit, you may want to explore with your Program Official other kinds of NIH grants to pursue now or in the future.

 How do I know if I have time to prepare a revised application?